frederic-perez/AmE-dictionary/data/dictionary.md

 __libertine<sup>1</sup>__ _adj_ Unrestrained by convention or morality. _Syn_ debauched, degenerate, degraded, dissipated, dissolute, profligate, riotous, fast
 __libertine<sup>2</sup>__ _n_
 __librocubicularist__ _n_ A person who reads in bed.
 __lice__ _n_ :eight: Plural of louse.
 A louse is a tiny insect that lives on the skin of animals and people.
-If you find a louse in your hair, you'll have to treat your scalp to get rid of any of its friends that might still be lurking there. _Checked him for lice._ _Nits make lice._
+If you find a louse in your hair, you’ll have to treat your scalp to get rid of any of its friends that might still be lurking there. _Checked him for lice._ _Nits make lice._
 __licentiousness__
 __lichen__ _n_ :mega:
 __lick__ _v_ _Fires licked the edges of cars and buildings._
 __lick-spittle__ _A lick-spittle role._
 __lickety-split__ :dart::two::hammer: (lickety split)
-__licorice__ _n_ :three::camera: If you've ever had a long, sweet, chewy, black candy, you've probably had licorice.
+__licorice__ _n_ :three::camera: If you’ve ever had a long, sweet, chewy, black candy, you’ve probably had licorice.
 This is a common type of candy made from the dried roots of the licorice plant. _Colored licorice candy._
 __lid__ _It should keep a lid on the yen._
 __lidar__
 __lie an egg__ _v_ _Springville laid an egg against the Leopards in the state semifinals._